 14. Anti genotoxic properties

-Turkey tail mushroom contains phenols and flavonoids which exhibit antigenotoxic effects (prevent damages the genetic information) able to stimulate genoprotective response of cells which further enhance immune function, toxin removal, and strengthening, which refers to the traditional use mode of DNA protection from oxidative damage (20).
+Turkey tail mushroom contains phenols and flavonoids which exhibit antigenotoxic effects (prevent damages the genetic information).
+Thus able to stimulate genoprotective response of cells which further enhances immune function, toxin removal, and strengthening.
+It means it helps in DNA protection from oxidative damage (20).

 15. Anticancer properties